trailofbits/algo/docs/cloud-amazon-ec2.md

 ## Using EC2 during Algo setup

 After you have downloaded Algo and installed its dependencies, the next step is running Algo to provision the VPN server on your AWS account.

-First you will be asked which server type to setup.
+First, you will be asked which server type to setup.
 You would want to enter "3" to use Amazon EC2.

 ```
 $ ./algo